-If you're President of a new Community Centre with a relatively new Board, you may wish to book an Orientation Session with GCWCC.
+If you're a new President of a Community Centre with a relatively new Board, you may wish to book an Orientation Session with GCWCC.

 You, as a volunteer Board of a Community Centre, are responsible for overseeing the organization's operations while maintaining a commitment to the organization's mission statement.
 This involves estalishing the organization's strategic direction, ensuring compliance with legal requirements and keeping the organization financially healthy.